Can Roses Grow Without Soil? (Hydroponic Roses Explained)

 “Full sun” means a lot of photons.
 Indoors, we measure that as Daily Light Integral (DLI).
 Roses crave a high DLI, especially during flowering, which typically translates to 14-18 hours under strong lights.

-Shop Smart: When you buy grow lights, pair the purchase with our DLI Calculator.
+When you buy grow lights, purchase them at our Shop Smart.
 You’re not just buying a bright light; you’re buying a specific photon delivery system for roses.
 Match the tool to the task.

 Temperature, Humidity, and VPD: The Hidden Key to Bloom Quality